Bishop's Gaiters football: Atlantic University Sport

 On December 15, 2016, the Gaiters announced that their football program would compete in the Atlantic University Sport (AUS) football conference starting in the 2017 season.
 Being a smaller school, Bishop's felt that they could no longer compete with the Laval and Montreal programs which operated more as private businesses with much larger budgets.
 The move expanded the AUS to five teams and halted interlock play with the RSEQ.
 On December 22, 2016, it was announced that Chérif Nicolas had been hired as the 10th head coach in the modern era of the Bishop's football team.
 The Gaiters finished their first AUS season with a fourth consecutive 1–7 season in 2017.
 After a winless 2018 season, the Gaiters broke through in the 2019 season by finishing with a 4–4 record and hosting a playoff game for the first time since 1993.
 After a semi-final win against the Mount Allison Mounties, the team appeared in the Loney Bowl, which was a loss to the Acadia Axemen.

+After the cancelled 2020 season, the Gaiters regressed in 2021 and finished 2–4, but still finished in third place and qualified for another Loney Bowl, but lost to the St. Francis Xavier X-Men 25–17.
+After a second place finish and a semi-final loss to the Mounties in 2022, the Gaiters finished with a 6–2 record in 2023, but lost the Loney Bowl to the X-Men again.
+In the 2024 season, the Gaiters finished in first place with an 8–0 record and won their first Loney Bowl championship which was their first conference championship in 30 years.
+In the subsequent Uteck Bowl appearance, the Gaiters lost to the Wilfrid Laurier Golden Hawks 48–24 to end their season.
+In a competitive 2025 season, the team finished 5–3 and in third place as their season came to and end in the AUS Semi-Final.

+Return to RSEQ

+On November 24, 2025, it was announced that the Gaiters would be returning to the RSEQ for the 2026 season.
+The move was made as of November 30, 2025, due to all teams in the AUS facing financial constraints and travel costs travelling to and from Bishop's.